 At CRRA we embrace refugees who arrive in Charlotte, recognizing their troubling experiences, trying to ease their transition into a new country, and respecting their need to remember where they came from.

-The agency, working through HIAS and the United Nations High Commissioner for Refugees, receives a Resettlement and Placement federal grant administered distributed through the Department of State.
+The agency, working through HIAS and the United Nations High Commissioner for Refugees, receives a Reception & Placement federal grant distributed through the U.S. Department of State.
 This grant covers basic services for refugees during their initial period of resettlement.

 CRRA obtains and furnishes apartments and stock them with food so that once the caseworker meets the newly arriving refugee at the Charlotte airport, they have a home.
 New arrivals receive help registering their children for school and obtaining Social Security cards and are able to attend classes for English as a Second Language (ESL).
 Our employment counselors endeavors to find them work and guide each arrival toward self-sufficiency.